Data Filtering

 These options accept strings.

-Let’s filter your data by metadata immdata
+Let’s filter your data by metadata immdata datasets when

 Status is C and look at new meta data: